-There is also a certain amount (250-300) of Greenline 33 and 40 hybrid leisure boats parked during off season time (October-April) all around EU lakes.
-Each boat has a lithium battery of 12 kWh that could serve as storage preventing damage that is often caused at parked boats due to self discharge during off season.
+There is also a certain amount (1000-2000 and increasing) of electric and hybrid leisure boats parked during off season time (October-April) all around EU lakes.
+Each boat has a lithium battery of 10-30 kWh that could serve as storage preventing damage that is often caused at parked boats due to self discharge during off season.
 Due to 48V voltage they can be directly connected to the hybrid storage system (3 MWh at least).

 Replication potential and social acceptance

 Sustainable energy cycle could be replicated anywhere for households, weekend houses, remote farms, business facilities and communities.
 It seems to be very well socially accepted, as several independent environmental organizations have already supported our project: Alpe Adria Green, Bündnis Alpen Kovention Kaernten and Alpine Pearls.
 The most important step right now is that Sustainable energy cycle becomes recognized also by big car producers and grid operators, so that it could be built at a larger scale.

 Sustainable energy cycle is a new approach towards achieving the goals of 2030 EU objectives.
 Sustainable energy cycle has been presented at World Technology Network where it has been recognized as innovation in the field of “Environment”: